Frequently Asked Questions

 How long does registration last?

-Registration is followed by a short orientation and demonstration.
+Registration is followed by a short orientation.
 The entire process takes about an hour.

 How do I choose which class to take?